Sufficient conditions for compactness of the $\overline{\partial}$-Neumann operator on high level forms: Introduction

+On general smooth pseudoconvex domains, verifying Property $\pq$ is the only known way to prove compactness of $N_q$ with specific examples.
+It is still unknown if there exists any example that satisfies Property $\pqt$ but not Property $\pq$.
+Straube (\cite{stra2}) introduced geometric conditions that imply compactness of $N_1$ (see \cite{mun-stra} for the case of $q>1$).
+However, whether their results can be applied to domains with compact $\dbar$-Neumann operator, but without Property $\pq$, remains unknown.

-As an application of our results, we focus on applying variants of Property $(P_{n-1})$ on $(0,n-1)$ forms and we discuss the relation of small set of infinite-type points on the boundary of pseudoconvex domain and compactness of the $\dbar$-Neumann operator $N_{n-1}$.
+As an application of our results, we discuss the relation between small set of infinite-type points on the boundary of any pseudoconvex domain and compactness of the $\dbar$-Neumann operator $N_{n-1}$.
 We show that if the Hausdorff $(2n-2)$-dimensional measure of the weakly pseudoconvex points on the boundary of a smooth bounded pseudoconvex domain is zero, then the $\dbar$-Neumann operator $N_{n-1}$ is compact on $(0,n-1)$-level $L^2$-integrable forms.
-This result generalizes a classical result of Sibony and Boas to the case of $q=n-1$ (see discussion in section 6).
+This result generalizes a classical result of Sibony (\cite{sibony}) and Boas (\cite{boas3}) to the case of $(0,n-1)$-level forms.

+The innovation in our example is that while directly applying Property $\pq$ appears not to work in the argument, applying Property $(P_{n-1}^\#)$ works on the diagonal entry in the complex Hessian and hence compactness of $N_{n-1}$ holds.
+Therefore our example is not obtained from directly applying Property $\pq$ or Property $\pqt$.